wong-justin/fast-bible/README.md

 - implement filterableList default filter as ordered by index of regex search (allowing both caps,lower,space, and unspaced)

 - generalize for other languages
+- update demo gif

+### Bugs:
+- parsing error on Ezra 4:8 from download

 <details>
 <summary>steps to fbs-ify a pyqt app on windows</summary>